-Disaster has struck your home or office, water is everywhere and the clock is ticking down to the arrival of mold and mildew.
+Disaster has struck your home or office, water is everywhere and the clock is ticking down.

 Important paperwork, family photos and books have all been damaged by the flooding water – what do you do?!

 For the best results, you will want to carefully remove paper items from the water and dry them slowly:

 - If you’re dealing with category 2 water damage, gently rinse the paper with clean, cold water.
 (Due to health risks, category 3 water damage should be handled by a water restoration company like ServiceMaster Absolute.)

 - Lay papers out individually on a flat surface – out of direct sunlight – to let them dry.
 If you’re dealing with a stack of soggy papers, let them dry out in piles for a bit before attempting to separate them.

 - Photographs should be individually laid face up on clean blotting paper (like a paper towel), with the paper being changed every hour or two.
 Be careful not to rub the photos or leave them in direct sunlight.
 Do NOT use newspaper or printed paper towels or else the ink may transfer to your photos.

 - Cornstarch or talcum powder can be sprinkled on paperwork or books (not photographs) that are very damp.
 Leave the powder on for a few hours to absorb moisture before carefully brushing it off.